adrianmacea/tensio-jurnal/README.md

 - I started this project to practice React.
 - It's still work in progress, but the core functionalities can already be used.
-- You can play with it here: <https://tensioju.web.app/>
+- The app can be viewed here: <https://tensioju.web.app/>

 ---

 ### Features

 #### Implemented
-- Record blood pressure readings
+- Form for recording blood pressure readings
 - Filter and view readings in various formats (charts, hystory, calendar)
 - Reading frequency evaluation for the current month
 - User profile